If I am already comfortable with squatting on a toilet rim, what benefit does the Lillipad provide?

 Can people with big feet use the Lillipad?

 I'm 6 foot 5 and I've got feet to match, one’s toes just hang over the front and if you are wearing shoes there is support from the sole of the shoe, it's really not a problem.
+If you chose to squat with the heels of your feet resting on the rim of the toilet, the Lillipad can be positioned to support your toes - no matter what your shoe size.
 If you click on the ‘how to use the Lillipad’ link you can see me with feet on the footpads.

 Is slippage a problem?